 In the preceding five years our program has grown and matured rapidly.
 A few examples include:

 Our residents are involved in shaping asynchronous learning and wellness initiatives.
 Our core conference incorporates resident run committees that focus on these areas.
 Residents take an active role in GME committees and initiatives.
 Graduating residents have gone on to academic and community positions as well as a variety of fellowships.

-The greater Kansas City area is a great community that supports a lower that average cost of living; major sports teams include the Kansas City Royals as well as the Kansas City Chiefs.
-College sports abound as well.
+The greater Kansas City area is a great community that supports a lower than average cost of living; major sports teams that include the Kansas City Royals as well as the Kansas City Chiefs, and college sports abound as well.
 World class museums and an active arts scene are growing features of the area as well.
 Our mission statement and pledge to you is to "train highly professional, competent and compassionate practitioners in the art and science of emergency medicine".
 Emergency Medicine has been a dynamic part of my life for the last 20 years.
 I look forward to receiving your application and meeting you-the next generation of emergency medicine- and sharing our dedication and enthusiasm for Emergency Medicine.